GlermS/the-dev-challenge/README.md

 * purchase_count: integer
 * merchant_address: string
 * merchant_name: string
+* user_id: integer

+The second model represents the

 The database setting and migrations are saved in the folder "db".
 The model class is defined in the folder "app/models".